sean1295/CLASS/README.md

 ## Robomimic Fork

-We additionally provide the implemention of CLASS using a [forked version](https://github.com/sean1295-robotics/CLASS_robomimic) of robomimic.
-This implementation currently only supports homogeneous Square task.
+We additionally provide a separate implemention of CLASS using a [forked version](https://github.com/sean1295-robotics/CLASS_robomimic) of robomimic.
+This implementation natively only supports homogeneous Square task.
 Use the original implementation if you want to simulate dynamic camera settings.
-Note that the forked version uses a different Robomimic version (v0.5) from the original implementation (v0.4).
+Note that the forked version uses a different Robomimic version (v0.5) from the original implementation (v0.3).

 ## Installation
 ### Clone this repo